PTSD Treatment At Our Drug Rehab

 If you find yourself struggling with feelings of hopelessness, or frequent thoughts of suicide, you should consider meeting with a professional.
 PTSD is a mental health disease that changes the way your brain functions.
 At this moment, it may feel like there is no way out of this negative space that you are living in.
 That is the negative thinking talking to you.
 We know there are compassionate and caring individuals who are trained and experienced in working with individuals who have PTSD.

 What to Expect at a PTSD Treatment Center in Ohio

 The various symptoms associated with PTSD speak to the importance of looking for PTSD treatment near Cincinnati, Ohio.
 Finding a trauma treatment facility can help you learn to heal and move forward one step at a time.

-Cognitive-Behavioral Therapy is one option that works to help you identify negative thoughts, and work to change them into healthier thoughts.
+Cognitive-Behavioral Therapy is one option that works to help you identify negative thoughts and work to change them into healthier thoughts.

 Psychodynamic psychotherapy is a version of talk therapy that looks at our unconscious thoughts.
-With this approach, you would work towards understanding your behaviors better and move towards using healthier coping skills.
+With this approach, you would work towards understanding your behaviors better and work towards using healthier coping skills.
 This approach helps make the connection between past events, our unconscious thoughts, and our current behaviors.

-Eye movement desensitization and reprocessing (EMDR) is a newer approach to therapy whose goal is to change our thought processes by using external stimuli such as eye movement or hand tapping.
+Eye movement desensitization and reprocessing (EMDR) is a newer approach to therapy whose goal is to change our thought processes by using external stimuli, such as eye movement or hand tapping.
 EMDR has been effective with individuals who have PTSD after military combat, have been physically assaulted, have been raped, or have been in severe motor vehicle accidents.

 01 Get In Touch With Us Today